opensearch-project/documentation-website/_data-prepper/getting-started.md

 To learn how to run Data Prepper with a Logstash configuration, see [Migrating from Logstash]({{site.url}}{{site.baseurl}}/data-prepper/migrating-from-logstash-data-prepper/).

-For information on how to monitor Data Prepper, see the [Monitoring]({{site.url}}{{site.baseurl}}/data-prepper/managing-data-prepper/monitoring/) page.
+For information on how to monitor Data Prepper, see [Monitoring]({{site.url}}{{site.baseurl}}/data-prepper/managing-data-prepper/monitoring/).

-## Other examples
+## More examples

-We have several other Docker [examples](https://github.com/opensearch-project/data-prepper/tree/main/examples/) that allow you to run Data Prepper in different scenarios.
+For more examples of Data Prepper, see [examples](https://github.com/opensearch-project/data-prepper/tree/main/examples/) in the Data Prepper repo.